 It was fortunate that visibility improved as we rode down and we were able to catch these breathtaking views:

-China Beach (My Khe) in Da Nang
+My Khe Beach in Da Nang

 We crossed the Han River Bridge on our way into Da Nang…

-And arrived at China Beach.
+And arrived at My Khe Beach.

 The beach and waters were relatively clean and there was hardly anyone around.
-It would have been a great place to hang around if we were in beach-appropriate outfits and if the sun wasn’t so blinding.
+It would have been a great place to hang around if we were in beach-appropriate outfits and the sun wasn’t so blinding.

 Warning: Ridiculous amount of stairs